noaione/blog.n4o.xyz/README.md

   - Keystroke (A shortcut for multiple `<kbd>` input)
   - Custom Image with Zooming support (Medium-like)
 - Route loading indicator
+- Comment feature powered with GitHub Issues and Utteranc.es
+- Upvote/Downvote button for posts (Disqus like)

 **Removed/Disabled features**
-- `Discuss on Twitter` button, will be changed to Disqus (probably)
+- `Discuss on Twitter` button, changed to utterances

 ## Development